-In August 2022, YouTube also launched a dedicated homepage just for podcasts, showing the world that podcasts are top of mind for the platform.
+Moreover, in August 2022, YouTube launched a dedicated homepage just for podcasts, and in March 2023, YouTube announced that podcast tools are now available on YouTube Studio, showing the world that podcasts are top of mind for the platform.

 YouTube is the second most used social networking site, right after Facebook.
-According to Statista 2022, over 2.6 billion people use YouTube once a month.
+As of 2023, YouTube boasts over 2.7 billion active users.
 Just based on sheer numbers and eyeballs, it makes sense for your brand to leverage the opportunity to have your podcast on YouTube.

-Another key aspect of YouTube is that because it’s visual, you’re able to attract visual learners.
+Another key aspect of the platform is that because it’s visual, you’re able to attract visual learners.
 Some of these audiences would never download an audio-only episode, but the visual nature of YouTube allows them to stay engaged, stimulated, and connected (far more than if your brand only used audio).

-Typically, audio streaming sites do not have any feedback from the users, except for Apple’s Ratings & Reviews.
+Typically, audio streaming sites don’t have any feedback from the users, except for Apple’s Ratings & Reviews.
 But that’s not enough for you as a brand to improve your content or have a true understanding of how your content is resonating with audiences.

 Apart from comments, another very telling metric for your podcast is likes and dislikes – which YouTube provides!
 Truly a dream feature in the audio world to be able to understand which content is resonating with your audience and which isn’t.